-Everything from lawn mowers to DVD players comes with a manual.
+Everything from lawn mowers to DVD players include a manual.
 When you are preparing for a child, multiply that by a bouncer, a high chair, a stroller and a swing.
-Chances are, you read the manual when you first buy the product, so you can assemble and use them.
+Chances are, you read the manual when you first buy the product so you can assemble and use them properly.

 After the initial assembly, the manual is likely to get thrown in the recycling or lost in the dark abyss of a junk drawer, never to be seen or heard from again.
 There are two manuals that should be saved from that fate: to safely install and use your child’s car seat, your car seat manual and your vehicle manual should both be at your fingertips.

 Important questions that parents ask technicians include the following:

 - How do I install my child’s car seat?

 - What are the height and weight limits of the car seat?